Setsumatsusha: History

 The practice of building sessha and massha shrines within a jinja predates written history.
 The earliest setsumatsusha usually had some strong connection to the history of the area or the family of the enshrined kami.

 During the Heian period, Ise Shrine used to make a distinction between the two types based on whether a shrine belonged to the Engishiki Jinmyōchō list (sessha) or to the Enryaku gishikichō list (massha).

 From the Japanese Middle Ages onwards, at other shrines popular kami like Hachiman, Inari or Gozu Tennō (牛頭天王) were often enshrined in setsumatsusha, but no clear distinction between the two terms was made.
 From the Meiji period to the Second World War, a shrine dedicated to family members of a kami, to the violent side of a kami (荒魂, aramitama), or the kami of the region where the main shrine was, were to be considered sessha with a higher rank than the rest, which were called massha.
 When the shakaku (社格) shrine ranking system was abolished in 1946, legally the distinction disappeared, but both terms remained in use out of habit.

+The term edayashiro is also used as a general synonym for sessha, massha, and other subsidiary shrines.
+In a stricter sense, it designates a shrine smaller than the main one and located within its precincts; it may also be called edamiya, in which case its object of worship is referred to as edagami, a term originally applied to a kami possessing a special relationship or affinity with the main shrine's kami.

 Betsugu are another kind of auxiliary shrine their relationships to the main shrine are similar to that of Massha and Sessha.
 The term is most notable for the extensive betsugu at Ise Grand Shrine.